ymekky/cs326-final-vav/docs/final.md

         - /user/new , /notify, /notifs

 ### Conclusion:
 This project was extremely challenging but we learned a lot.
-Through the process, we learned how data interacts between the frontend and backend.
-Our partner, Xiawoei, couldn’t contribute to this project, so we had to build the entire project as just a team of two, which was really stressful.
-Because of that, we had to sacrifice some features, like a chat.
+Throughout the project, we learned how data interacts between the frontend and backend, how important the UI is for user interaction, how to make a useful API, and the process of testing.
+We also learned the importance of effectively seperating duties in each milestone.
+Because of our missing partner, we had to scale down and sacrifice some useful features, like a chat.
 Additionally, we would’ve liked to verify umass students, but it turned out we have to pay for a student validation API to do so (we wish we realized this before).
-It made us learn the limitations of our resources.
-It was also really hard and unfair for one person to do 70% of the work in this project
+We learned the limitations of our resources.
+Technical challenges we encountered include making our app more responsive and improving its performance.